ShizukaDonaghue/luve/TESTING.md

     <img src="docs/images/testing/add-product.png" width=700>

-* **_As a Business Owner/Staff, I can update product details so that I can change product prices, description, image and other details._**
+* **_As a Business Owner/Staff, I can update product details so that I can change product prices, descriptions, images and other details._**

     The link to update the product details is available on the Products page as well as the Product Details page for users with superuser or staff permission.
 When the link is selected, they are directed to the Edit Product form where they can update the details.
 Once the complete form is submitted, the product is updated and the user is notified.